kienkid/stock-portfolio-on-CLI/README.md

 ## Getting Started

 1. **Run the Program**:
-    - To start to program, first cd to your "database storage folder" and run the program through a CLI
+    - To start to program, first cd to your "database storage folder" and run the project.py file through a CLI with python3
     - First the program will ask for the database name.
 This will correspond to a CSV file having the same name which will store your portfolio data in the "database storage folder".
     - Simply input your username.
 If there isn't a CSV file with that name in the "database storage folder", you'll have the option to create a new database with the inputted name or retry.